 Some cerebral stimulant agents are also FDA-approved for the treatment of a variety of sleep disorders, including narcolepsy, obstructive sleep apnea (OSA), and shift work disorder.
-Modafinil (Provigil®) and armodafinil (Nuvigil®) (the longer half-life enantiomer of modafinil) are both FDA-approved to improve wakefulness in adult patients with excessive sleepiness associated with narcolepsy, OSA, and shift work sleep disorder.
+Modafinil (Provigil[®]) and armodafinil (Nuvigil[®]) (the longer half-life enantiomer of modafinil) are both FDA-approved to improve wakefulness in adult patients with excessive sleepiness associated with narcolepsy, OSA, and shift work sleep disorder.
 These agents have been shown to produce psychoactive and euphoric effects similar to stimulants, as well as alterations in mood, perception, thinking and feelings.
-As a result, these agents are classified as Schedule IV controlled substances. ^{27,28} Sodium oxybate (Xyrem®) is γ-hydroxybutyric acid, a known drug of abuse.
+As a result, these agents are classified as Schedule IV controlled substances.^{27,28} Sodium oxybate (Xyrem[®]) is γ-hydroxybutyric acid, a known drug of abuse.
 It is approved for the treatment of excessive daytime sleepiness and cataplexy in patients with narcolepsy.
 It is classified as a Schedule III controlled substance.
 Non-medical uses of sodium oxybate are classified under Schedule I. Sodium oxybate is associated with a Boxed Warning regarding associated important central nervous system adverse reactions.
-Furthermore, this agent is available though the Xyrem® Success Program.
-29

-There are currently several generic ADHD agents and stimulants.
-At least one short-, intermediate-, and long-acting agents are available generically.
-Several clinical trials have demonstrated the effectiveness of the ADHD agents and stimulants in their respective FDA-approved indications.
-Evidence consistently demonstrates that these agents significantly improve ADHD and sleepiness rating scales compared to placebo.
+Furthermore, this agent is available though the Xyrem[®] Success Program.29 demonstrates that these agents significantly improve ADHD and sleepiness rating scales compared to placebo.
 There is insufficient evidence to suggest that one ADHD agent and stimulant is more efficacious than another.
-In addition, there is limited efficacy data regarding the treatment of ADHD in the adult population.
-38-147 Guidelines recommend the use of FDA-approved agents for initial pharmacologic treatment of ADHD, and preference of one agent over another is not stated.
+In addition, there is limited efficacy data regarding the treatment of ADHD in the adult population.38-156 Guidelines recommend the use of FDA-approved agents for initial pharmacologic treatment of ADHD, and preference of one agent over another is not stated.
 Stimulant medications are still recognized as the most effective treatment option for most children with ADHD, and response to one stimulant dose not predict response to another.
-Other factors associated with treatment decisions include presence of comorbid conditions, patient/family preference, storage/administration issues at school, history and/or presence of substance abuse, pharmacokinetics and anticipated adverse events.
-2,24,31-33 With regard to the use of non stimulant medications in the treatment of ADHD, atomoxetine is recognized as a good option for patients with comorbid anxiety, sleep initiation disorder, substance abuse, or tics, or if initially preferred by parents and/or the physician.
-Overall, atomoxetine, clonidine extended-release, and guanfacine are effective in reducing ADHD core symptoms; however, these agents have a smaller evidence base compared to the cerebral stimulants.24 With regard to the treatment of ADHD in adults, methylphenidate is recommended first-line, with atomoxetine and dexamphetamine recommended second line.
-32,33 Guidelines recommend the use of FDA-approved agents for the treatment of such sleep disorders, with modafinil recommended first-line for the treatment of narcolepsy.
+Other factors associated with treatment decisions include presence of comorbid conditions, patient/family preference, storage/administration issues at school, history and/or presence of substance abuse, pharmacokinetics and anticipated adverse events.^{2,24,31-33} With regard to the use of non stimulant medications in the treatment of ADHD, atomoxetine is recognized as a good option for patients with comorbid anxiety, sleep initiation disorder, substance abuse, or tics, or if initially preferred by parents and/or the physician.
+Overall, atomoxetine, clonidine extended-release and guanfacine are effective in reducing ADHD core symptoms; however, these agents have a smaller evidence base compared to the cerebral stimulants.24 With regard to the treatment of ADHD in adults, methylphenidate is recommended first-line, with atomoxetine and dexamphetamine recommended second line.^{32,33} Guidelines recommend the use of FDA-approved agents for the treatment of such sleep disorders, with modafinil recommended first-line for the treatment of narcolepsy.
 Even though guidelines are published prior to FDA-approval of sodium oxybate, the agent is the only one to be recognized as being an effective option for the treatment of cataplexy due to narcolepsy.
-Of note, armodafinil, the R enantiomer of modafinil, was FDA-approved in 2007; however, is not addressed in guidelines published following its approval.
-25,34-36
+Of note, armodafinil, the R enantiomer of modafinil, was FDA-approved in 2007; however, is not addressed in guidelines published following its approval.^{25,34-36}